-The IGB is independent from the Department of Agriculture, Water and the Environment and is not subject to direction by either the Director of Biosecurity or the Minister for Agriculture, Drought and Emergency Management.
+The IGB is independent from the Department of Agriculture, Fisheries and Forestry and is not subject to direction by either the Director of Biosecurity or the Minister for Agriculture, Fisheries and Forestry.
 However, the IGB may consider a request from the Minister or the Director of Biosecurity for a review to be conducted.

 The IGB must publish an annual review program.
-In developing the program, the IGB must consult with the Minister for Agriculture, Drought and Emergency Management and the Director of Biosecurity, but may not be directed on what is reviewed and how a review is conducted.
+In developing the program, the IGB must consult with the Minister for Agriculture, Fisheries and Forestry and the Director of Biosecurity, but may not be directed on what is reviewed and how a review is conducted.

 The IGB may accept submissions from the public or organisations in relation to a review being conducted.
 These may be published at the discretion of the IGB.

-At the conclusion of a review, a report including the findings of the IGB must be made publicly available after it has been provided to the Minister for Agriculture, Drought and Emergency Management.
+At the conclusion of a review, a report including the findings of the IGB must be made publicly available after it has been provided to the Minister for Agriculture, Fisheries and Forestry.

 Biosecurity Import Risk Assessment (BIRA) appeals

 The IGB is responsible for reviewing the processes for Biosecurity Import Risk Assessments (BIRA).
-Details of this responsibility can be found on the Department of Agriculture, Water and the Environment's BIRA page.
+Details of this responsibility can be found on the Department of Agriculture, Fisheries and Forestry's BIRA page.